 Location: Grey Agates are found all over the world.
-Particularly beautiful specimens have been found in Argentina, Australia, Botswana, Brazil, Canada, Czech Republic, Germany, Hungary, India, Iran, Iraq, Mexico, Mongolia, Morocco, Poland, Scotland, United States (California, Maine, Michigan, Nebraska, New Jersey, New Mexico, New York, Wyoming) and Uruguay.
+Particularly beautiful specimens have been found in Argentina, Australia, Botswana, Brazil, Canada, Czech Republic, Germany, Hungary, India, Iran, Iraq, Mexico, Mongolia, Morocco, Poland, Scotland, United States (California, Maine, Michigan, Nebraska, New Jersey, New Mexico, New York, Wyoming), and Uruguay.

 Mineral Family: Gray Agate is a type of Silicate mineral.
 Agate is a tiny twig on a far off branch of the crystal family tree.
 Silicate minerals form the largest family of minerals, including more than 25% of all known minerals and 40% of all common minerals.
 In addition to being a major part of the Earth’s crust, Silicate minerals have also been found on the moon and in meteorites.
-Silicates are minerals which contain the elements Silicon (a light gray shiny metal) and Oxygen (a colorless gas).
+Silicates are minerals which contain the elements Silicon (a light gray, shiny metal) and Oxygen (a colorless gas).
 Together, these two elements form a tetrahedron – a shape similar to a pyramid – with a Silicon atom in the center and Oxygen atoms at each of the four corners.
 These tetrahedra connect with other chemical structures, in six different ways, to form various minerals and rocks.
 There are six main groups of Silicate minerals, and these main groups are further subdivided into secondary subdivisions, such as Quartz and Feldspar.
-Quartz is a large mineral family in its own right, and has two main subdivisions, macrocrystalline (crystals that are large enough to be seen by the naked eye, for example, Amethyst) and microcrystalline (crystals so small they can only be seen through a microscope, for example, Agate).
+Quartz is a large mineral family in its own right, and has two main subdivisions, macrocrystalline (crystals that are large enough to be seen by the naked eye; for example, Amethyst) and microcrystalline (crystals so small they can only be seen through a microscope; for example, Agate).
 All microcrystalline Quartzes fall under the subcategory of Chalcedony, which is then further subdivided.
 One of these categories is Agate.
-Gray Agate is relatively common and includes the rare Cradle of Humankind stone.
+Gray Agate is a relatively common stone and includes the rare Cradle of Humankind stone.